-The church at Begelly was erected in the 13th century, initially dedicated to Saint Bugail.
-Probably still in the Middle Ages it was expanded and enlarged.
-In the 19th century, a thorough restaurant went through, during which the roofs were repaired and damaged door and window portals were reconstructed.
+The church at Begelly was erected in the 13th century, initially dedicated to Saint Bugail, which in Celtic means “shepherd” and was probably honoring of a founder or Christ.
+Presumably still in the Middle Ages church was expanded and enlarged.
+In 1886 it was supposed to be in a very bad condition, so it underwent a thorough restoration, during which the roofs were repaired and the damaged door and window portals were reconstructed.

 Website coflein.gov.uk, St Mary’s church, Begelly.